Ember.js Encryption and Three Way Data Binding for Chat

 Welcome back to our ever growing series on building a fully-featured chat application with Ember.js.
-In our previous two blog posts, we implemented user detection and message history, and gave users the power to edit their locations.
-In this series, we’re also using PubNub to communicate and transfer data in realtime.
+In our previous two blog posts, we implemented user detection and message persistence, and gave users the power to edit their locations.
+In this series, we’re also using PubNub to communicate and transfer data in real time.
 The two really are peas in a pod!

 In this blog post, we’ll walk you through Ember.js encryption and three way data binding for web and mobile apps.
 This lets your app leverage an additional Ember.js encryption to augment the transport-level encryption provided by PubNub over HTTPS.

 This is useful because it makes messages opaque before they are sent.
 It also prevents third parties from snooping even if the messages are intercepted en route to the recipient, or after the fact.